Bounded Connected Components of Polynomial Lemniscates: Results

-When $C=0$ this is the equation of a circle, and for all $C\in(-\frac{1}{2},\frac{1}{2})$ this is the equation of an ellipse.
-Evaluating at $C=\pm \frac{1}{2}$ or $C>\frac{1}{2}$ we obtain the equation of a parabola, and for $C<-\frac{1}{2}$ we obtain the equation of a hyperbola, both of which do not describe a bounded connected component. \end{proof}
+When $C=0$ this is the equation of a circle, and for all $C\in(-1,1)$ this is the equation of an ellipse.
+If $C=1$, then this becomes the equation of a parabola.
+If $C=-1$, then the curve is a pair of vertical lines.
+If $C<-1$, then the equation can be rewritten

+from which we conclude the set is a hyperbola.
+Cases (6) and (7) can be verified with similar calculations. \end{proof}

 We also include the following variant of Proposition \ref{n2}, in which the constant $C$ is multiplied by the function $z$ as well.